eugene-davis/distributed-merge-sort/README.md

 ======================
 Project from CPE 434 at University of Alabama in Hunstville, this software breaks up a set of randomly generated integers into twenty equal pieces, and distributes each of the pieces to one of twenty clients.
 These clients then perform a parallized merge sort using pthreads, and return their sorted partition to the server.

+Also included are the results of running them in the lab provided by UAH - where the parallelized version performed more consistently, but not greatly faster than the serial version.

 # Usage Notes
 Brief notes on how to use programs and some of their support scripts.